J. W. Saunders’ study ‘The Stigma of Print’ (1951) touched an important nerve on the subject of publication.

 Actions louder than words

 His desire for private writing becomes strengthened by a strong anti-public sentiment, which appears most strongly in the last of this sequence, a commendatory poem for a medical volume by Robert Witty.
-As far as evidence exists, only one further poem was printed (and that anonymously) in the subsequent 14 years.
+As far as evidence exists, in the subsequent 14 years, he published just one, and that, anonymously.

 The first of the five was a commendatory poem for Richard Lovelace’s Lucasta, a volume which encountered numerous problems with licensing.
 Marvell’s poem, entered after the volume had passed the censor’s eye, appears influenced by these developments.